-Buying a new furnace shouldn’t stress you when you have the right information in your fingertips.
-These cold winter nights can be impossible to get through without a properly functioning furnace.
-So, it is important that your home has a furnace to keep your family warn.
+Buying a new furnace shouldn’t stress you when you have the right information at your fingertips.
+These frigid winter nights can be impossible to get through without a properly functioning furnace.
+So, it is important that your home has a furnace to keep your family warm.

 Why Buy a New Furnace?

 Buying a new furnace can be a scary prospect.
-The prudent home owner plans ahead, shops around and gathers information to find the right furnace.
+The prudent homeowner plans, shops around and gathers information to find the right furnace.
 Here are a few things you need to know when buying a new furnace:

 Type of Furnace: Gas, Oil, or Electric

-There are 3 types of furnaces: gas, oil, and electric.
+There are 3 types of furnaces: gas, oil, and electricity.
 The price of a furnace varies depending on its source of energy.
-Oil furnaces produce a lot of heat and have an average costs of $1,500.
-The high running costs has made them uncommon in modern houses.
+Oil furnaces produce a lot of heat and have an average cost of $1,500.
+The high running costs have made them uncommon in modern houses.

 Gas furnaces that use natural gas or propane gas are more common and have an average price tag of around $1,600.
 Homeowners prefer natural gas furnaces because they produce a lot of heat and are cheaper to run year-round compared to other types.